jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   - An :ref:`AssertionError` is raised when an assertion is :doc:`False </data_structures/booleans/booleans>`
   - ``self.assertEqual`` raises an :ref:`AssertionError` when the  two inputs it is given are not equal.
 In other words the result of calling ``calculator.add(0, 1)`` is currently not equal to ``1``

-* I will make the function to make it return the expected value
+* I make the function to make it return the expected value

   .. code-block:: python